SEAT 1400: SEAT 1400 C

 The SEAT 1400 C was introduced in 1960.
 The modern Pininfarina styled body, came from the recently introduced Fiat 1800.
-The previous SEAT 1400 B remained in production: the two cars were offered in parallel, sharing the same engine, though the newer car was longer and, it appears, slightly heavier than the old.
+The previous SEAT 1400 B remained in production: the two cars were offered in parallel, sharing the same engine, though the newer car was longer and slightly heavier than the old.
 The decision to fit the old four-cylinder unit in the new bodied SEAT rather than to tool up for assembly in Catalonia of the new six-cylinder engines being fitted by Fiat in the new-bodied cars appears to have been taken on cost grounds: disposable incomes in Spain at this time were far lower than those in Italy.
 In 1963 a five-door estate version of the 1400 C appeared, featuring a two-piece tailgate.
 The introduction of a diesel-engined version would have to await the successor model, however.